Cloud Foundry Overview

 To meet demand, multiple host VMs run duplicate instances of the same app.
 This means that apps must be portable.
 Cloud Foundry distributes app source code to VMs with everything the VMs need to compile and run the apps locally.
 This includes the OS stack that the app runs on, and a buildpack containing all languages, libraries, and services that the app uses.
 Before sending an app to a VM, the Cloud Controller stages it for delivery by combining stack, buildpack, and source code into a droplet that the VM can unpack, compile, and run.
 For simple, standalone apps with no dynamic pointers, the droplet can contain a pre-compiled executable instead of source code, language, and libraries.

-To organize user access to the cloud and to control resource use, a cloud operator defines Orgs and Spaces within an installation and assigns Roles such as admin, developer, or auditor to each user.
-The User Authentication and Authorization (UAA) server supports access control as an OAuth2 service, and can store user information internally or connect to external user stores through LDAP or SAML.
+CF manages user accounts through two User Authentication and Authorization (UAA) servers, which support access control as OAuth2 services and can store user information internally, or connect to external user stores through LDAP or SAML.

 Cloud Foundry uses the git system on GitHub to version-control source code, buildpacks, documentation, and other resources.
 Developers on the platform also use GitHub for their own apps, custom configurations, and other resources.
 To store large binary files, such as droplets, CF maintains an internal or external blobstore.
-To store and share temporary information, such as internal component states, CF uses MySQL, Consul, and etcd.
+To store and share temporary information, such as internal component states, CF uses MySQL and Consul.

 Cloud Foundry components communicate with each other by posting messages internally using http and https protocols, and by sending NATS messages to each other directly.

-As the cloud operates, the Cloud Controller VM, router VM, and all VMs running apps continuously generate logs and metrics.
-The Loggregator system aggregates this information in a structured, usable form, the Firehose.
-You can use all of the output of the Firehose, or direct the output to specific uses, such as monitoring system internals or analyzing user behavior, by applying nozzles.
+As Cloud Foundry runs, its component and host VMs continuously generate logs and metrics, and Cloud Foundry apps also typically generate logs.
+The Loggregator system aggregates the component metrics and app logs into a structured, usable form, the Firehose.
+You can use all of the output of the Firehose, or direct the output to specific uses, such as monitoring system internals, triggering alerts, or analyzing user behavior, by applying nozzles.

 Typical apps depend on free or metered services such as databases or third-party APIs.
 To incorporate these into an app, a developer writes a Service Broker, an API that publishes to the Cloud Controller the ability to list service offerings, provision the service, and enable apps to make calls out to it.